Safeheron/two-party-ecdsa-js/README.md

 # Two-Party-Ecdsa-JS

-<font color=red> This protocol does not implement zero-knowledge proofs and should not be used in a production environment. </font>
+Warning: <font color=red> This protocol does not implement zero-knowledge proofs and should not be used in a production environment. </font>

 ## Install
 ```shell